SoulFireMage/soulfiremage.github.io/content/posts/Ramble_on_Blogging.md

 The rest of the site - the old static links still require updating and changing at time of writing. *As I'm not a regular blogger, this may take a variable amount of time!*

-The advent of LLMs and the various tools that accompany them has opened up a lot of possibilities for many people, even as many decry many aspects of these technologies.
-Environmental impact, moral issues around training materials and copyright, use of "slop" and using AI for misinformation.
-Over time I may have a shot at addressing these myself.
-However, my primary interest isn't really in the use of the tech, even though they make excellent tools when used with discernment.
+The advent of LLMs and the various tools that accompany them has opened up a lot of possibilities for many people.
+Folks interested in many things can try a lot more ideas out, fast - this may be a blessing and a curse all at once.
+The curse is simply commitment: if it doesn't take a lot to explore an idea, will it mean a lot to the person exploring?
+Something to consider.
+The blessing is merely speed, convenience, flexibility.

-No, my real interest is in the technical and ethical considerations around whether we may end up creating digital minds, actual self aware entities.
-I'm slightly optimistic that not only can we, but that we may do so without even realising.

 Self awareness is a slippery concept to even prove or test in any way.
 We already have models that can read between the lines, suss out implications and motives in text, detect a range of objects and details in videos, decieve us and much more.
 In online debates and discussions I watch people shift the goalposts on what they think would qualify as self aware - when in fact, none of us have much of a clue.